This article was updated on the 3rd September 2019.

 - High-speed communications

-- Minimizes signal noise and torque on robot's wrist
+- Minimizes signal noise and torque on the robot's wrist

 - Quick/simple arm attachment